georgelza/Polaris_Pg_Flink/README.md

 - Part of our Apache Flink Container build, (see: `<Project root>/infrastructure/flink/Dockerfile`), we create `FLINK_HOME/conf/core-site.xml` where we specify our s3 configuraiton and credentials.

-- Our Apache Flink catalog create, where we specifu we will be using a REST based catalog (see: `<Project root>/devlab/creFlinkFlows/1.1.creCat.sql`)
+- Our Apache Flink catalog create, where we specify we will be using a REST based catalog (see: `<Project root>/devlab/creFlinkFlows/1.1.creCat.sql`)

 ## Building and Running the environment